Bionicle Heroes: Mobile phone

 The mobile phone version of Bionicle Heroes is a top-down, 2D action-adventure game.
 The player can find masks throughout the levels, granting them the powers of the Toa.
 The masks possess the powers of the four classical elements, granting the player unique abilities.
 Occasionally, combinations of the four elements will be needed to advance in the game.

 Story

-Background
+Setting

 Bionicle Heroes is set on the fictional island of Voya Nui.
 The story of the game is not canon to the official Bionicle story.
 Rather than focusing on adhering to the Bionicle story, TT Games decided to "ensure that there were as many characters from the Bionicle universe in the game as possible".
 As a result, creatures like Vahki, Visorak, Bohrok that are not native to the island in the official story appear in the game as enemies, and villains from previous stories appear as bosses.
 The story of the game is progressed through cutscenes, which appear before levels.